philippehui/World-Cup-Analysis/README.md

 # World-Cup-Analysis

 Why this project?

-we just went through an exciting 2018 world cup in Russia.
+We just went through an exciting 2018 world cup in Russia.
 I am soccer fan.
 So I choose this theme to do some analysis.

 Tech stack?

 I use pandas, seaborn, numpy, matplotlib modules in Python Jupyter Notebook to do our analysis.
 In this project, I found these modules very useful, flexible, and interesting.

 Interesting findings 1: